riven314/riven314.github.io/_posts/2020-06-10-netizen_style_commenting.md

 3. remove sentences that contain a word frequency that is less than five times in training set

 ## 3. Problem Formulation
 The framework they proposed is pretty simple to understand and straight-forward to implement.
-Essentially, the framework is applicable to most image captioning networks and there is no change in training phase.
+Essentially, the framework starts with training a generic image captioning network with no change in the training phase.
+To enable the image captioning network to generate human-like vivid comments, they simply train the network with NetiLook or Flickr30k dataset.
+However, the generated comments/ captions with such trained network is monotonic and lack of diversity.

-What is new is an additional standalone module that fused with model output in inference stage.
-The module is able to estimate the latent topics of a post (we will explain the part about latent topics later) and output a distribution of words best fit for the topics (the paper notates the distribution as "style weight").
-The distribution is learned by a LDA model.
-This distribution controls the network to output diverse comments with respect to an image.
+To introduce diversity of the generated sentences, they introduce an additional standalone module that fused with model output in inference stage to give an adjusted distribution of words.
+A sentence is then generated with respect to the adjusted distribution of words.
+The module is able to estimate the latent topics of a post based on its comments (we will explain the part about latent topics later) and output a distribution of words best fit for the topics (the paper notates the distribution as "style weight").
+This distribution controls the network to output diverse comments with respect to an image and its related latent topics.
 The picture below summarizes an overview of the framework:

 <br/><br/>
 <span style="display:block;text-align:center">